 - Clean up the spices one after the other to pick and discard stones and debris.

 - Blend them in a blender jar.
 They can also be milled to a fine powder.

-- Use as needed while making vegetable biryani or chicken biryani.
-1 tsp per cup of rice makes a good aromatic biryani.
+- Use biryani masala powder as needed while making any kind of biryani.
 To make chicken masala curry, use as needed based on the recipe.

 Roasting and sun drying are done to bring out the aroma of the spices and to prevent the masala powder from getting worms or going rancid.
 If you are going to refrigerate the powder, you can skip the roasting part. i just take my spices right from the freezer , measure and make the powder.
 The powder warms up on its own by the time it is fine powdered.